geeooleea/ACM-ICPC/README.md

 # ACM-ICPC
+## Directory structure
+Every directory contains a WIP subdirectory with work in progress solutions that have not yet been accepted.

 ### contest-polimi directory
-Problems statements and some solutions to the team selection contest of Politecnico di Milano.
+Problem statements and some solutions to the team selection contest of Politecnico di Milano.
 Reached rank 4!!

 ### contest-unitn-october
 Solutions of some of the problems from our internal contest held in october.
 Problems taken from CERC 2014.